ranjeetkulkarni/CiboGenie/README.md

 ---

-### **Features**
+## **Features**

 - 🥗 **Food Analysis**: Provides a comprehensive breakdown of food ingredients, health considerations, and consumption guidelines.
 - 🤖 **AI-Powered Recommendations**: Suggests healthier substitutes and analyzes food items based on nutrition and quality.
 - 🏪 **Nearest Shops Finder**: Allows users to input their location and find the nearest shops that sell the given food item.
 - 🌐 **Multi-Source Data Gathering**: Utilizes data from Wikipedia, Google, and other credible sources to provide well-rounded insights.
+- 🔄 **Retrieval-Augmented Generation (RAG) Pipeline**: Combines information retrieval with generative AI for improved and more accurate responses by leveraging external data sources such as Google Search, Wikipedia, and PDFs.
+- 📖 **PDF Parsing and Analysis**: Extracts and analyzes content from PDF documents using PyPDF2 for richer insights.
+- 🔍 **Semantic Similarity Analysis**: Employs Sentence Transformers to compute embeddings and find semantically similar content.
+- 🗄️ **Vector Storage Using FAISS**: Stores and retrieves document embeddings for efficient search within PDFs and other data sources.
 - 🔧 **Customizable**: Designed to adapt to specific food items, ensuring tailored recommendations.
-- 🔄 **RAG Pipeline**: Uses a Retrieval-Augmented Generation (RAG) pipeline for improved and more accurate responses by leveraging external data sources such as Google Search, Wikipedia, and even PDFs to retrieve relevant content and provide detailed insights.
+- 🌎 **Geolocation Services**: Integrates with the Google Maps API to find nearby shops based on user location.
+- 🛠️ **Customizable Token Limit**: Allows users to adjust the maximum token limit for responses to optimize performance based on specific use cases.

 ---

-## Technologies Used
+## **Technologies Used**

+### **Backend & AI Integration**
-- *Python*: Core programming language for the application logic.
+- **Python**: Core programming language for application logic.
-- *Streamlit*: For building the user interface and interactive dashboard.
+- **Streamlit**: Interactive and user-friendly interface for the application.
-- *TensorFlow*: For machine learning-based recommendations and food analysis.
+- **TensorFlow**: Supports machine learning-based recommendations and food analysis.
+- **Groq API**: Powers natural language processing for generating detailed insights.
+- **RAG Pipeline**: Enhances response accuracy by combining retrieval with generative AI.

+### **Data Retrieval and Analysis**
-- *SERP API*: To gather relevant data from Google Search and to find nearby shops using location-based queries.
+- **SERP API**: Fetches relevant data from Google Search for food analysis and nearby shop recommendations.
-- *Wikipedia API*: To fetch detailed summaries and information about food items.
+- **Wikipedia API**: Retrieves detailed summaries and credible information about food items.
-- *Groq API*: For natural language processing and generating insights.
-- *Google Maps API*: For location-based services, including finding nearby stores.
-- *RAG Pipeline*: For improved performance by combining information retrieval with generative AI.
-- *PDFs*: Uses informative PDFs as data sources for food item analysis, enabling richer content to be processed and used for insights.
+- **PyPDF2**: Parses and extracts text from PDF documents to enhance analysis capabilities.
+- **FAISS**: Efficient vector store for storing and retrieving document embeddings.
+- **Sentence Transformers**: Computes embeddings to enable semantic similarity searches.

+### **Geolocation and Mapping**
+- **Google Maps API**: Finds nearby stores where the food item can be purchased.

+### **Environment Management**
+- **dotenv**: Manages environment variables such as API keys securely.

 ---

-## Installation
+## **Installation**

 ### Prerequisites
 Before running CiboGenie, ensure you have the following: